 The Habitable Air Project: Networking Reception

-The Habitable Air research project cordially invites you to our networking reception “Building Bridges between Policymakers, Academia, Tech-Start Ups, and Communities to Advance SDG1 – No Poverty and SDG13 – Climate Action” during the High-Level Political Forum (HLPF) 2024.
-The networking reception is free to attend but requires preregistration.
+The Habitable Air research project organized the networking reception “Building Bridges between Policymakers, Academia, Tech-Start Ups, and Communities to Advance SDG1 – No Poverty and SDG13 – Climate Action” during the High-Level Political Forum (HLPF) 2024.

 Hovedinnhold